 There's a gap in support for 'system doers'.
-We've created this program to fill it.
+We've created our programs to fill it.

 It's easy to criticize from the sidelines.
 It's much harder to roll up your sleeves and try and lead a movement for change to shift a system that isn't serving people or planet.

 We believe that people leading systems change work need more support.